theimpostor/osc/README.md

 ## Usage
 ```
 Usage: ./osc52 [file1 [...fileN]]
-Copies input to system clipboard using the OSC52 escape sequence.
+Copies file contents to system clipboard using the OSC52 escape sequence.
-With no file arguments, will read from stdin
+With no arguments, will read from stdin.
 ```

 ## Credits